Russia denigrates Nato by closing embassy

 The move came after Nato, some two weeks ago, cancelled the accreditation of eight Russian diplomats on grounds they were spies.

-Its decision left just 10 Russian diplomats dealing with Nato in Brussels, although Russia still has some 200 diplomats in Belgium working on EU and bilateral affairs, as well as consular matters.
+Its decision left just 10 Russian diplomats dealing with Nato in Brussels, although Russia still has some 200 diplomats in Belgium working on the EU, bilateral affairs, and consular matters.

 "We have taken note of minister Lavrov's comments to the media, however we have not received any official communication on the issues he raised," Nato spokeswoman Oana Lugnescu said.

-"This decision ... will further prolong the difficult situation we're in, this frosty period that has been going on for some time," German foreign minister Heiko Maas added in Luxembourg the same day.
+"This decision ... will further prolong the difficult situation we're in [with Russia], this frosty period," German foreign minister Heiko Maas added in Luxembourg the same day.

-"Germany has repeatedly pushed for dialogue with Russia within Nato over the past years.
-We have to recognise once more, that Russia apparently no longer is," he said.

 "The world's gone mad", an EU diplomat also said.